livechat/chat.io-docs/site/content/agent-api/api-reference/v0.3/_index.md

 title: "Agent API"
 type: "api-reference"
 version: "0.3-dev-preview"
-desc: "Embed a mobile chat window in an Android application."
+desc: "Interact with customers by joining the messaging protocol as an agent."
 color: "#ee5201"
 ---